 Positive Money is run by a team of 6 staff who coordinate the campaign, supported by a team of skilled and dedicated volunteers based in our small London office and across the country.
 We have 5 directors.

-Ben founded the organisation in 2010, works on the campaign full time and is also one of our four directors.
+Ben founded the organisation in 2010, works on the campaign full time.
 Ben has spent the last five years figuring out what’s wrong with the financial system.
 He now spends his time working on the Positive Money campaign, working with MPs, think tanks, charities, academics and unions to promote a better understanding of the real issue with debt-based money and fractional reserve banking.
 Ben is a co-author of ‘Modernising Money’ along with Andrew Jackson.
 Show More...

 Henry started to work with us in June 2012.
 He works on videos, graphics and the internet to get our message out to as many people as possible.
 Henry has a degree in Visual Communication (Animation) and Diploma in Art & Design.
 He has been working as a freelance Web Designer for 2 years since graduating and has experiences in Graphic Design, Web Design & Development, 2D Animation, 3D Design & Animation, Soundtrack Composition, filming and video editing.